machine-learning-apps/self-hosted-k8s-runner/README.md

 ___

-#  Delete An Actions Runner
+##  Delete An Actions Runner

-1. See your runners, take note of the deployment names you want to shut down.
+1. To see your runners, take note of the deployment names you want to shut down.

 > kubectl -n actions get deploy